ShiftHackZ/Stable-Diffusion-Android/README.md

 ## Setup instruction

+### Option 1: Use your own Automatic1111 instance

-This app requires you to have the AUTOMATIC1111 WebUI that is running in server mode.
+This requires you to have the AUTOMATIC1111 WebUI that is running in server mode.

 You can have it running either on your own hardware with modern GPU from Nvidia or AMD, or running it using Google Colab.